-Thankfully, the courts have decided that all of the provincial laws are substantially similar to PIPEDA.
-So when a clinic complies with the laws of its home province, it becomes exempt from having to follow the national law.
+Thankfully, the courts have decided that the provincial laws of Ontario, New Brunswick, Nova Scotia, and Newfoundland and Labrador are substantially similar to PIPEDA.
+So when a clinic within one of these provinces complies with the provincial law, it becomes exempt from having to follow the national law.

 There is a caveat to keep in mind, though.
 If you store or process data for clients based across provincial or national boundaries, you’ll need to stick to the requirements laid out in PIPEDA.

 Take a look at our PIPEDA help article to get more details and learn how Cliniko can help you comply with these laws.
 And, for practices located in Alberta, Cliniko has Information Management Agreements available if you need one.

 Enabling this support setting will trigger in-app guidance, privacy alerts, activity monitoring, and a lot of other great tools to help you stay compliant while using Cliniko.

 Learn more about HIPAA and how we can help your practice meet the requirements.

 Yes, Cliniko meets or exceeds the legislative privacy requirements for Australia, New Zealand, the European Union, the United Kingdom, Canada, and the United States.
 We make sure of it.